probinso/introduction-git/pres.md

 ---
 # Intro to Git

-This talk will not cover, or expect knowlege, of programming languages
+This talk will not cover, or expect knowlege of, programming languages

 1. We will introduce vocabulary
 2. Understand Simplest Workflow